TheJedis2020/arch_katas_2020/ADRs/Subscriptions meal ordering and meal tracking separation.md

 ## Context and Problem Statement

-The "Farmacy Foods" system should allow both direct purchases at the fridge and customer subscriptions based on the suggestions of health professionals as well as subscriber notifications.
+The "Farmacy Food" system should allow both direct purchases at the fridge and customer subscriptions based on the suggestions of health professionals as well as subscriber notifications.

 ### Requirements